Record: 3,444.91 m (11,302 ft 2.11 in) long

 Why did the world's longest painting become controversial?

 Having moved ahead from the ArtPrize fiasco last year, this year I was determined to compete in the ArtPrize.
-There was no 'controversy', no 'nudity' no 'attention seeking'.
-My painting would portray just pears.
+Last years media accused me for marketing my art via gimmicks so this year I wanted to stay away from such a negative attention.
+There would be no 'controversy', no 'nudity' no 'attention seeking'.
+My painting would portray just pears, flowers or simply call it still life.

-However, as creative forces overpowered my head, my plan for the ArtPrize changed tremendously to make the longest painting.
+The idea was to display the painting in Artprize-- worlds largest art contest.
+I thought all I have to do is just break the record.
+However, as creative forces overpowered my head, my plan for the ArtPrize changed tremendously to make "the" longest painting.
 Not just long but longest in the entire world and finish the race in the least amount of days.
 Why not do something beyond the ordinary?
 I decided to name my painting 'The Transcendental'.
 Making the world's longest painting in a few days would transcend me beyond my mundane existence.
 It would be an artistic pleasure hard to express in words.

 The first challenge of course was to raise the money and/or find the sponsors.
 I had three weeks to do it all.
 What would be the cost to do it? $100,000.00